chemoiko/kola-intern-assignment/README.md

 ## 1. Employee Creates Purchase Request

-An employee creates a purchase request in the database, specifying product details, quantities, and estimated costs.
+An employee creates a purchase request with the purchase request module in the database, specifying product details, quantities, and estimated costs.
 The system creates records in the `purchase_request` and `purchase_request_line` tables, with the request initially in "draft" state.
 It is linked to the users and company tables.

 ![Purchase Request Creation](https://i.imgur.com/r6KURgA.png)